5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md

 > [!NOTE]
 >
-> Besided patching Wifi/BT cards officially used in Apple products, OCLP also supports Wi-Fi patching of systems with 3rd party Broadcom chipsets (enabled by `AirportBrcmFixup.kext`) which are often found in Hackintoshes:
+> Besides patching Wifi/BT cards officially used in Apple products, OCLP also supports Wi-Fi patching of systems with 3rd party Broadcom chipsets (enabled by `AirportBrcmFixup.kext`) which are often found in Hackintoshes:
 >
 >- device-id `pci12e4,4357` &rarr; BCM43225
 >- device-id `pci12e4,43B1` &rarr; BCM4352